-Patients undergoing colon surgery often face a long and difficult recovery because the traditional “open” procedures are highly invasive.
+Patients undergoing colon surgery in Delhi often face a long and difficult recovery because the traditional “open” procedures are highly invasive.
 In most cases, surgeons are required to make a long incision.
 Surgery results in an average hospital stay of a week or more and usually 6 weeks of recovery.

 WHAT IS THE COLON?